Best large-screen tablets: our top picks

 Under the hood, you’ll find a more than capable Qualcomm Snapdragon 730G SoC that helps this best large-screen tablet up to 15 hours battery life on a single charge.
 Looking to imitate the iPad Pro, the aluminum casing houses four JBL speakers tuned by Dolby Atmos.
 There are no issues with the sound quality on the P11 Pro, that’s for sure.

 It’s pegged for gaming and high-performance app use but with 6GB RAM, if you want to push the limits of it on-the-go, we’d probably suggest a higher-end best large-screen tablet to cope with the resource demand.
 However, if you’re looking for a large-screen tablet that is a good iPad Pro Android alternative, albeit with less horsepower, the Lenovo Tab P11 Pro is a wise move.

-There we have it, some great best large-screen tablet options with Android, PadOS, and Windows users in mind.
-With the best large-screen tablets, as previously mentioned, a higher price point is standard and users should be under no illusion otherwise.
-There are cheaper alternatives as mentioned above, but you won’t get the high performance to match.
+There we have it, some of the best large-screen tablets on the market, including Android, PadOS, and Windows users in mind.
+With these additions among the best large-screen tablets, as previously mentioned, a higher price point is standard and users should be under no illusion otherwise.
+There are cheaper alternatives as mentioned above, but you won’t get that same high performance to match.
 Nine times out of ten, users will want the best large-screen tablet for a specific reason other than streaming.

 Which operating system should I pick?